A Rank-Based Sequential Test of Independence: Rank-based tests

-\paragraph{Choice of weights for aggregation.} The choice of $d$, or of the weights $(w_d)_{d\in\mathbb{N}_0}$ in Section \ref{sec:combination}, is specific to the problem at hand.
-Motivated by the binary expansion testing method by \citeA{Zhang2019}, we use test martingales with $d = 2^1, \dots, 2^{K}$ for some $K \in \mathbb{N}$ in our applications.
+Finally, we discuss the choice of the weights for aggregation.
+Motivated by the binary expansion testing (BET) method by \citet{Zhang2019}, we use test martingales with $d = 2^1, \dots, 2^{K}$ for some $K \in \mathbb{N}$ in our applications.
 This choice of $d$ tests whether the binary number expansions of $R_n, S_n$, $n\in\mathbb{N}$, are independent up to the $K$th binary digit.
-Following \citeA{Zhang2019}, we consider a maximal depth of $K = 4$, which is sufficient for many practical applications even with weak dependence.
+Following \citet{Zhang2019}, we consider a maximal depth of $K = 4$, which is sufficient for many practical applications even with weak dependence.
 For $\mathcal{M}_1$, we choose equal weights of $1/4$, and for $\mathcal{M}_0$ we set $w_0 = 0.2$, $w_{d} = 0.25$, $d = 2, 4, 8, 16$, which yields weight $0.2$ for each discretization depth.
-By our theory, these methods have guaranteed power to detect any dependence of $(X,Y)$ which yields non-uniform frequencies on the discretization of $[0,1]^2$ into the $256$ regular bins of size $(1/16)\times(1/16)$.
+By our theory, these methods have guaranteed power to detect any dependence of $(X,Y)$ that yields non-uniform frequencies on the discretization of $[0,1]^2$ into the $256$ regular bins of size $(1/16)\times(1/16)$.